RasaiStewart/RasaiStewart/README.md

 - 👋 Hi, I’m @RasaiStewart
 - 👀 I’m interested in cyber security, data science, bioinformatics, artificial intelligence, research, web development and web design.
 - 🌱 I’m a graduate of Computer Science (AI) from the University of Greenwich.
-- 💞️ I’m looking to collaborate on web design/development projects.
+- 💞️ I’m looking to collaborate on web design/development, artificial intlligence, cyber secuity and data science projects.
 - 📫 I can be contacted at rasaistewart@gmail.com, rasaistewart@yahoo.com, Facebook, Twitter and Linkedin.